-In a vacuum, Soul is an above average film.
+In a vacuum, Soul is an above-average film.
 However, when compared to other Pixar films, it’s hard to say it even falls in the top 10.
-That’s not a knock on Soul, but more about the high bar Pixar has set with films such as Toy Story, Up, Finding Nemo and more.
-Soul doesn’t really pull at your heart strings like Toy Story or Up, and it isn’t seeped in culture like Coco.
-Instead, Soul just does what it needs to do to hit all of the Pixar check mark boxes.
-It feels as though Soul does the bare minimum to be a Pixar film, without going out of the way to become anything more than slightly above average.
+That’s not a knock on Soul, but more about the high bar Pixar has set with films such as Toy Story, Up, Finding Nemo, and more.
+Soul doesn’t really pull at your heartstrings like Toy Story or Up, and it doesn’t seep in culture like Coco.
+Instead, Soul just does what it needs to do to hit all of the Pixar checkmark boxes.
+It feels as though Soul does the bare minimum to be a Pixar film, without going out of the way to becoming anything more than slightly above average.

 At the end of the day, Soul is good but nothing exceptional.
 Even for a Black man such as myself, nothing about Soul stood out and make it truly memorable.
 There were shades of my dad in Joe, but not enough to really make me connect with the character like many other Pixar main characters.
 Soul does what it needs to do to be a decent film, but it never reaches the heights of the best Pixar movies, not even close.

 Synopsis: A musician who has lost his passion for music is transported out of his body and must find his way back with the help of an infant soul learning about herself.

 Directors: Pete Doctor, Kemp Powers

 Stars: Jamie Foxx, Tina Fey, Graham Norton

 Bryan Dawson has been writing professionally since the age of 13.
 He started his career as a video game writer and has since worked for Random House, Prima Games, DirecTV, IGN, AOL, the British Government, and various other organizations.
 For GNN, Bryan taps into his passion for movies.